jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Commissioner’s determination
 (5)
 Amendment of assessment
-(6) Despite the time bar, the Commissioner may amend an assessment for a tax year (the assessed year) in order to give effect to this section and to sections GC 6 to GC 12 and GC 14 to GC 19 at any time in the period of 7 tax years after the tax year (the return year) in which a return of income is made for the assessed year if, at any time in the period of 4 tax years after the return year, the Commissioner notifies the taxpayer that a tax audit or investigation has commenced and this subsection applies.
+(6) Despite the time bar, the Commissioner may amend a taxpayer’s assessment for a tax year (the assessed year) in order to give effect to this section and to sections GC 6 to GC 12 and GC 14 to GC 19 at any time in the period of 7 tax years after the tax year (the return year) in which a return of income is made for the assessed year if, at any time in the period of 4 tax years after the return year, the Commissioner notifies the taxpayer or another taxpayer that a relevant tax audit or investigation affecting them has commenced and this subsection applies.
+Further amendment of assessment
+(7) Despite the time bar, at any time in the period of 7 tax years after the return year for an amendment (a transfer pricing amendment) that was made under subsection (6), the Commissioner may amend an assessment if such amendment is related to the transfer pricing amendment.

 ### GC 14 Definitions for sections GC 6 to GC 13
 In sections GC 6 to GC 13,—